 Yeh hamara dharm nahi hai”.

 Apart from all these, we have seen the striking and the impressive drama performed by four members on the same theme.
 The play was about the unalike thinking of Pooja (as mother) and Bhavya (as grandmother).
 Here, mother is supportive towards Ananya (as daughter), who is suffering from periods and she wants to participate in the dance competition.

 So, her grandmother is not allowing her to participate because she’s on periods.
 And as always, Ashish (as father) is kept away from these types of matters (mentioning Periods).
 But at the end, grandmother realized about the fact that “Periods is not a curse for females”.

 Adding to the list of performances, two budding talents presented a dainty dance, and they become the stars of the whole show.
 The most of the selfies were taken with the two little bunnies.

-Another Open Mic performance was took by a slam poet, Saurabh Joshi.
+Another Open Mic performance was took by a slam poet, Saurabh Joshi from Lucknow.
 His expressions clearly spelled out his words:

 “Kyu Menstrual cycle ko log taboo samajhte hai, kyu?

 Ye kudrat ke banaye huye kanoon hai,

 Aur aurat ke shareer se nikalta hua khoon,